Extreme Weather in Iowa: A Symposium

 Larry Weber is an expert in flood-related research, watershed modeling and nutrient management.
 In 2009, he was co-founder of the Iowa Flood Center, this nation’s first and only research center devoted solely to flood-related research and education.
 In 2013, he worked with the Iowa Legislature and Iowa State University to found the Iowa Nutrient Research Center to advance science and understanding needed to implement the Iowa Nutrient Reduction Strategy.
 Weber holds a B.S, M.S., and PhD. in Civil and Environmental Engineering, all from the University of Iowa.
 For the last 11 years, he has been the Director of IIHR—Hydroscience & Engineering, one of the nation's premier and oldest fluids-related research and engineering laboratories.
 He is a member of Iowa’s Water Resources Coordinating Council and serves the state and nation on several private sector and agency advisory boards.

-This event is jointly sponsored by the University of Iowa Public Policy Center, the Center for the Health Effects of Environmental Contamination (CHEEC), the Center for Global and Regional Environmental Research (CGRER), IIHR Hydroscience and Engineering, the Iowa Flood Center, the Iowa Public Health Association, and the UI School of Urban and Regional Planning.
+This event is jointly sponsored by the University of Iowa Public Policy Center, the Center for the Health Effects of Environmental Contamination (CHEEC), the Center for Global and Regional Environmental Research (CGRER), IIHR Hydroscience and Engineering, the Iowa Flood Center, the Iowa Public Health Association, the UI School of Urban and Regional Planning, and the American Planning Association, Iowa Chapter.

 Directions to Iowa Events Center: